mnelson4/printmyblog/readme.txt

 **Offline publishing for you, site visitors, and the world outside WordPress.**

-Print My Blog makes WordPress content useful outside of your website, like in print, PDFS, and other formats.
+Print My Blog makes WordPress content useful outside of your website, like in print, PDFs, and other formats.
 It has 3 main features:

 1. Quick Print: print thousands of posts in a few clicks
 2. Print Buttons: let site visitors print individual posts